symfony/symfony-docs/reference/configuration/security.rst

 --------------------------

-To use HTTP-Digest authentication you need to provide a realm and a key, which is the random string that will be used to hash user's credentials.
+To use HTTP-Digest authentication you need to provide a realm and a key, which is the random string that will be used to hash the user's credentials.
 It's common to use the ``%secret%`` parameter defined in the ``app/config/parameters.yml``
 file: